Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Maximum Persistence of Joint 1 Histogram For Wedge Analysis

 Remember that we defined an exponential distribution of Joint Persistence 1 that varied between 20 m and 80 m with a mean of 40 m.
 Note that the histogram does not match this input distribution (the green line) evenly.
-This is because we are using Monte Carlo method of sampling.
-If we use Latin HyperCube as our sampling method, we will be able to get more even sampling with smaller data size.
+This is because we are using the Monte Carlo method of sampling.
+If we use Latin HyperCube as our sampling method, we will be able to get more even sampling with a smaller data size.

 4.0 Bench Design